 Scherzer has an overall record of 4-4 in the playoffs after taking a no-decision in Game 3, but has never won a game in the National League playoffs.
 If he can get the Nationals through, they’d reach the NLCS and win a playoff series for the first time in franchise history.

 Here’s what you need to know about Scherzer.

-1. He Led the National League in Wins This Season
+1. He Led the National League in Strikeouts This Season

 He pitched for the Tigers for the next five years, helping Detroit reach the postseason in all five of those seasons — and to get all the way to the World Series in 2014, where they lost to the San Francisco Giants.
 Scherzer won 21 games in 2013 and 18 the following year.
 But after 2014, Scherzer became eligible for free agency and spurned a $160 million offer to re-up with Detroit.